-It is an excellent story to begin preschool and kindergarten map activities.
-Like all early childhood concepts, keep mapping as concrete as possible for preschool and kindergarten students.
+Start a unit on kindergarten maps by reading “Rosie’s Walk” by Pat Hutchins.
+It’s an excellent story to begin map activities.
+Like all early childhood concepts, keep mapping as hands on as possible for preschool and kindergarten students.

-- Read Rosie's Walk to the children a few times before using the book as a basis for activities.
-Do not assume that young children know why the fox is chasing Rosie or that foxes eat chickens.
+Read Rosie’s Walk to the children a few times before using the book as a basis for activities.
+Don’t assume that young children know that the fox is after Rosie, why the fox is chasing Rosie or that foxes eat chickens.

-- Introduce the book by talking about the cover picture.
-Inside there is a good picture of the whole barnyard that is good for photocopying and enlarging to review all the places that Rosie went during her walk.
+Introduce the book by talking about the cover picture.
+Inside there is a picture of the whole barnyard that’s great for photocopying and enlarging to review all the places that Rosie went during her walk.
 See below for mapping ideas.

-- See the instructions in the bulletin board section for making an interactive story map for Rosie's Walk.
+- See the instructions on this post for making an interactive story map for Rosie’s Walk.